 Paying your liens and any other related bills is usually very straightforward unless you owe money to a government-funded organization.
 It can take several months to resolve this.

 Once your attorney has distributed the settlement money and has fulfilled their obligations, you will receive the check.
 You are free to spend it as you will.
 After months of uncertainty, various bills other than legal and medical fees have likely piled up and you probably can’t wait to get your hands on the check.
 However, if there are any remaining bills that your lawyer didn’t cover, you must cover these too before you start spending your settlement money.

 Depending on the total settlement amount as well as the related expenses that emerged from the lawsuit, you may walk home with a smaller check than expected.
 To prevent any surprises, you should talk to your lawyer and make sure you understand all the legal fees and related costs of a lawsuit ahead of time.

 As you can see, how long the lawyer keeps your check does not necessarily depend on them.
 If the defendant’s insurance company processes the check quickly, the plaintiff usually doesn’t wait too long to receive the check.
 In many cases, the plaintiff receives the check within several days after it has been deposited to the attorney.

 You can’t really do much to speed up the process because it’s out of your hands.
 However, what you can do is prepare a release form in advance (if you are certain the case will settle) and review all the bills and liens with your lawyer as you wait for your check to be processed.

 If you are in a serious hurry to collect your check but it is taking much longer than you expected, there is a second option.
-You can apply for a post-settlement loan from a lawsuit loan company such as Delta Settlement Funding.
+You can apply for a post-settlement loan from a lawsuit loan company such as Rapid Lawsuit Funding.

 We can grant you a post-settlement loan to help you cover any urgent bills you may be facing while you wait for your settlement money.